This chapter presents some basic information on how to contribute to KioskForge.

 KioskForge is designed and implemented using three primary requirements:

-Contributions to KioskForge are very welcome, be it actual GitHub pull requests (PRs), bug reports, suggestions, or other things.
+Contributions to KioskForge are very welcome via GitHub pull requests (PRs), bug reports, suggestions, or other contributions.

 To prepare for developing on KioskForge, follow this procedure:

-Installation section on that page.git clone https://github.com/archfrog/KioskForgecd KioskForge.venv\Scripts\activatesource .venv/bin/activateuv synccheck.py./check.pyThe actual list of PyPi packages that KioskForge uses is as follows:
+Installation section on that page.git clone https://github.com/archfrog/KioskForgecd KioskForge.venv\Scripts\activatesource .venv/bin/activateuv synccheck./check.pyThe actual list of PyPi packages that KioskForge uses is as follows:

 | PyPi Package | Description |